CosmWasm/cosmwasm/docs/ERROR_HANDLING.md

 ## Handing ibc_packet_receive errors

-For wasmd before 0.32, contract errors and VM errors were handled the same.
+From wasmd 0.22 to 0.31 (inclusive), contract errors and VM errors were handled the same.
 They got the special treatment of reverting state changes, writing an error acknowledgement but don't let the transaction fail.

 For wasmd >= 0.32, the special treatment only applies to contract errors.
 VM errors in `IBCPacketReceive` let the transaction fail just like the `Execute`